 Here we are, if you are new to this blog and you want to know how I’m trying to learn Chinese, check this post.

-June has been a busy month and, if I didn’t had previously committed to learn Chinese every single day, I would have probably let it go and forgot I was actually studying Mandarin.
+June has been a busy month and, if I didn’t have previously committed to learning Chinese every single day, I would have probably let it go and forget I was actually studying Mandarin.

 Instead, I have only slowed down the pace.
-Here what I did:
+Here is what I did:

-- I kept doing my Anki flashcards but I slowed down from fifty to twenty five new cards per day, which I think is still acceptable, especially when you consider that I was able to finish the third deck (out of ten decks of about 1,500 cards each) and the characters I’m studying now are much more rare (and then difficult to remember).
+- I kept doing my Anki flashcards but I slowed down from fifty to twenty-five new cards per day, which I think is still acceptable, especially when you consider that I was able to finish the third deck (out of ten decks of about 1,500 cards each) and the characters I’m studying now are much rarer (and then difficult to remember).